 An Engineering Change Proposal (ECP) is a management tool used to propose a configuration change to a Configuration Item (CI) and its government-baselined performance requirements and configuration documentation during an acquisition program.

 The initiation of an ECP begins at the government’s request unless it’s an unsolicited ECP from a contractor.
-Since most ECPs occur in a sole source environment, the initiation of an ECP should be a well-planned and coordinated effort between the government and contractor.
-A clear mutual understanding of the ECP objective, technical scope and the Government’s performance, cost, and schedule constraints shortens the lead-time for ECP preparation.
+Since most ECPs occur in a sole-source environment, the initiation of an ECP should be a well-planned and coordinated effort between the government and the contractor.
+A clear mutual understanding of the ECP objective, technical scope, and the Government’s performance, cost, and schedule constraints shortens the lead-time for ECP preparation.
 It also results in a complete and comprehensive proposal to facilitate timely and effective implementation.

 There are two (2) types of ECP’s classifications:

 - Class 1 Criteria: An ECP proposing a change to approved configuration documentation for which the government is the Configuration Documentation Configuration Authority (CDCA) or that has been included in the contractor statement of work by the tasking activity and:

 - Affects any physical or functional requirement in the approved functional or allocated configuration documentation

 - Affects any approved functional, allocated or product configuration documentation, and cost, warranties or contract milestones